marvarlo/springboot-primefaces/README.md

 |[SpringBoot]| 3.1.2|
 |[Java JDK]| 17 *|

 > * Note: I like to use Amazon Coretto JDk, but you can you any JDK distribution.
-Also works on Java 11 BUT not on java 8.

 This will create a runnable/deployable war file